 Sleeping With Skin-Care Tip #1: Sleep on Your Back

-Sleeping on your back is one of the easiest ways to help avoid product transferring onto your pillowcase while you sleep.
-Because laying on your side or stomach exposes your facial skin to the surface of your pillowcase, it’s more likely that excess products such as your evening cream or serum can rub off as you snooze, especially if it hasn’t fully absorbed yet.
+Sleeping on your back is one of the easiest ways to help avoid products transferring onto your pillowcase while you sleep.
+Because laying on your side or stomach exposes your face to the surface of your pillowcase, it’s more likely that excess products such as your evening cream or serum can rub off as you snooze, especially if it hasn’t fully absorbed yet.

 Sleeping With Skin-Care Tip #2: Let Your Nighttime Products Soak In

-This one is a no-brainer, but heading to bed too soon after completing your nighttime skin-care routine can cause your products to transfer onto your pillowcase.
-Before laying your head down on your pillow, we recommend allowing your skin enough time to absorb any products you just applied.
-Keep in mind, there’s no golden rule on how long one should wait between applying product and laying down because all formulas are different.
-Use your best judgment after applying your favorite nighttime products, like the Kiehl's Ultra Facial Overnight Hydrating Mask or the IT Cosmetics Confidence in Your Beauty Sleep.
+Before laying your head down on your pillow, we recommend giving your skin enough time to absorb any products you just applied.
+Keep in mind, there’s no golden rule on how long one should wait between applying a product and laying down because all formulas are different.
+Use your best judgment after applying your favorite nighttime products, like the Kiehl's Ultra Facial Overnight Hydrating Mask or the IT Cosmetics Confidence in Your Beauty Sleep Night Cream.

 Sleeping With Skin-Care Tip #3: Reach for a Lightweight Product

 Short on time?
-Instead of applying a heavy-duty moisturizer that may take longer to soak in, consider reaching for a lightweight moisturizer like the Glow Recipe Banana Soufflé Moisturizer that can flood the skin with hydration without leaving behind a greasy residue.
-While the texture of a night cream is typically thicker than its daytime counterpart, many of them are formulated to help address specific concerns, be it dark spots, wrinkles, fine lines or loss of firmness.
-Instead of making your decision based on texture and consistency alone, be sure to consider any skin concerns you may have to ensure you’re picking the best possible formula for your skin’s needs.
+Instead of applying a heavy-duty moisturizer that may take longer to soak in, consider reaching for a lightweight moisturizer, like the Glow Recipe Banana Soufflé Moisturizer that can provide the skin with hydration without leaving behind greasy residue.
+While the texture of a night cream is typically thicker than a daytime moisturizer, many day creams are still formulated to help address specific skin concerns, be it dark spots, wrinkles, fine lines or loss of firmness.
+So, instead of making your decision based on texture and consistency alone, be sure to consider any skin concerns you may have to ensure you’re picking the best possible formula for your skin’s needs.